 Chronograph Watches: Bulova Lunar Pilot

 The Lunar Pilot is the most famous timepiece Bulova has ever produced, thanks to one owner: astronaut David Scott.
 The story goes like this: NASA officially issued Omega watches for the Apollo 15 mission, but the crystal popped off Scott’s piece during a stroll on the Moon, so he strapped on his backup — a Bulova chronograph that went on to be called the Lunar Pilot.
 The modern iteration is a faithful recreation, but with an ultra-high frequency quartz movement (262 kHz) instead of a mechanical hand-wound movement.
-Don’t let that update dissuade you: the watch, which was updated this year to include a more wearable 43.5mm model, has made it on our list of favorite chronographs and quartz watches.
+Don’t let that change dissuade you: the watch, which was updated in 2023 to include a more wearable and historically accurate 43.5mm model (compared to 45mm), has made it on our lists of favorite chronographs and quartz watches.

 Field Watches: Bulova Hack Watch